Bab al-Tabbaneh–Jabal Mohsen conflict: 2008 conflict

 During the 2008 conflict in Lebanon, Sunnis fought against Alawites.
 The ADP rearmed during the 2007 Lebanon conflict, after it was revealed that the Islamist group Fatah al-Islam had planned to attack the Alawites of Tripoli.

 On the night of 10 May into the morning of 11 May, fighting broke out between Alawite Hezbollah sympathizers and Sunni supporters of Islamist groups in Tripoli.
 One woman was killed.
 On 11 May, Sunni supporters of the Islamic groups had reportedly been fighting opposition followers in the Alawite-dominated Jabal Mohsen area with machine guns and rocket-propelled grenades.
 On 12 May, clashes in Tripoli left one person dead and at least six others wounded.
 The Army stated that if clashes did not end by the next morning, they would use force.

-Clashes between pro-government Sunnis based in the Bab el-Tabaneh district and pro-Syrian Alawites from Jabal Mohsen led to the deaths of at least nine people, eight civilians and a policeman; 55 others were wounded.
+Clashes between pro-government Sunnis and Future Movement gunmen based in the Bab el-Tabaneh district and pro-Syrian Alawites from Jabal Mohsen led to the deaths of at least nine people, eight civilians and a policeman; 55 others were wounded.
 Machine guns and rocket-propelled grenades were used in the clashes, which started around four in the morning.

 Between 25 July and 29 July, 23 people were killed in clashes between Sunni and Alawite militants.
 On 8 September, Alawite and Sunni leaders signed a reconciliation agreement that ended the fighting.
 Sunni Future Movement leader Saad Hariri subsequently visited Tripoli stating, "We are both Lebanese and we will not allow anyone to tamper with us.
 I will do everything I can in order not to let anyone damage the Alawites' security in Tripoli and to foil any external plot to tamper with the security of the Alawites or the security of Tripoli".

 Rifa'at Eid, the leader of the armed wing of the ADP, said in an interview, "We're the most convenient targets, the stand-in for Hezbollah; our problem can only be solved when the Shiites and Sunnis solve theirs."

 As many as 9,000 Alawis fled their homes during the conflict.

 From 9–11 July armed rival political factions engaged in armed clashes and rocket attacks, killing five civilians and political affiliates and wounding over 85 civilians and political affiliates.